Monument Rocks/Chalk Pyramids

 Facilities and Roads

-There are no public restroom facilities or restaurants in the immediate Monument Rocks area.
+There are no public restroom facilities, gas stations, or restaurants in the immediate Monument Rocks area.

 The county roads can also be extremely muddy when it is wet.
 Please use caution during wet weather as many people have become stuck going to the area.
 Tow truck operators usually refuse to go out there if the roads are muddy.